ymollard/ros2-course-slides/exercises.md

 **Options B/C**: Pick an OS that is **Tier 1** for your ROS version (tier 1 = fully supported)

 **Option C**: Make sure that 3D hardware acceleration is enabled.
-Not-that-great option for Gazebo simulation, also for network management.
+Not-that-great option for powerful Gazebo simulations, also because of network management.

 ---